Event Tracking

 1. Consider heat mapping analysis for layout improvements

-1. Detect when users expect elements to be clickable that aren't
+1. Detect when visitors expect elements to be clickable that aren't

 2. Identify buttons or links that appear clickable but aren't working

-3. Discover where users are getting stuck in conversion funnels
+3. Discover where visitors are getting stuck in conversion funnels

 4. Detect device-specific (mainly mobile) interaction issues

-5. Identify pages with slow loading times that may pause users to lose their patience
+5. Identify pages with slow loading times that may pause visitors to lose their patience

 1. Review rage click areas to improve visual design